forwardemail/forwardemail.net/app/views/terms/index.md

 ### Eligibility

 Minimum credit amount must be at least $1.00 to be eligible.
 Maximum credit is capped at the 30 days or the total amount the customer is paying per the most recent calendar month with respect to Downtime (whichever is greater).
 Paying customers affected for any Downtime must request Credits by filing a [Help request](/help) within 30 days from the date of Downtime.
-Credits only apply for Downtime factors that are within the primary control of ForwardEmail.
+Credits only apply for Downtime factors that are within the primary control of Forward Email.

 ## Revisions and Errata

-The materials appearing on ForwardEmail's web site could include technical, typographical, or photographic errors.
-ForwardEmail does not warrant that any of the materials on its web site are accurate, complete, or current.
-ForwardEmail may make changes to the materials contained on its web site at any time without notice.
-ForwardEmail does not, however, make any commitment to update the materials.
+The materials appearing on Forward Email's web site could include technical, typographical, or photographic errors.
+Forward Email does not warrant that any of the materials on its web site are accurate, complete, or current.
+Forward Email may make changes to the materials contained on its web site at any time without notice.
+Forward Email does not, however, make any commitment to update the materials.

 ## Links

-ForwardEmail has not reviewed all of the sites linked to its Internet web site and is not responsible for the contents of any such linked site.
-The inclusion of any link does not imply endorsement by ForwardEmail of the site.
+Forward Email has not reviewed all of the sites linked to its Internet web site and is not responsible for the contents of any such linked site.
+The inclusion of any link does not imply endorsement by Forward Email of the site.
 Use of any such linked web site is at the user's own risk.

 ## Site Terms of Use Modifications

-ForwardEmail may revise these terms of use for its web site at any time without notice.
+Forward Email may revise these terms of use for its web site at any time without notice.
 By using this web site you are agreeing to be bound by the then current version of these Terms and Conditions of Use.

 ## Governing Law

-Any claim relating to ForwardEmail's web site shall be governed by the laws of the State of Delaware without regard to its conflict of law provisions.
+Any claim relating to Forward Email's web site shall be governed by the laws of the State of Delaware without regard to its conflict of law provisions.

 General Terms and Conditions applicable to Use of a Web Site.